hazzik/WikiAccess/Readme.txt

 WikiAccess is the library for .NET Framework v2.0.
-Here is some short notes to it.
+Here is some short notes about it.

 == Notes ==
 * Examples and docs are coming soon (maybe in 1.0)